 Brand Pillar Examples

-Hilton's brand pillars are very clearly stated on its website.
-They value hospitality, integrity, leadership, teamwork, ownership, and now (sense of urgency).
+Hilton's brand pillars are clearly stated on its website.
+They value Hospitality, Integrity, Leadership, Teamwork, Ownership, and Now (a sense of urgency).

-These are stated as their values, but they're really brand pillars that showcase how the company wants to be perceived, what their identity is, what the customer experience is like, and what they value.
+These are their stated values, but they're really brand pillars.
+They showcase how the company wants to be perceived, what its identity is, what the customer experience is like, and what they value.

 Patagonia is a brand that has personality and purpose.
-Their mission is to inspire and implement solutions to the environmental crisis (this is their purpose).
-Additionally, Patagonia offers a minimalistic style and values simplicity and utility (this is their personality and values).
+Their mission is to use business to protect nature (this is their purpose).
+Plus Patagonia aims to build the best product, cause no unneeded harm, and create new ways of doing things (this is their personality and values).

-Since it was founded, Nike has been consistent in its brand pillars.
+Since its founding, Nike has been consistent in its brand pillars.
 They are all about competition and surpassing one's limits.
 All the company's advertising, messaging, and investment decisions support that personality and value.

 Brand pillars are a useful way to shore up your brand strategy.
 They can help define and differentiate your company from the competition.
 And you can use brand pillars to build awareness and shape sentiment about your brand.

 Because it's not just about making products anymore — it's about having a voice and point of view that offers value to its customers.

 Editor's note: This post was originally published in June 2021 and has been updated for comprehensiveness.